PatNei/Bsc-Sign-Language-Recon/Documents/weekly_meeting.md

 ### Where do you need help from Amelia?
 - What are the limits of a multiclass classification model?
 (How would it scale with a 1000 classes?)
+- How much math should be put into the report?

 ### What are the agreements after this meeting? (to fill in after the meeting)
 -